rapid7/insightconnect-plugins/cherwell/help.md

 # Description

 [Cherwell](https://www.cherwell.com/) is a comprehensive service desk verified for eleven ITIL processes.
-The Cherwell plugin is used to administrate incidents in Cherwell.
-This plugin utilizes the [Cherwell API](https://cherwellsupport.com/CherwellAPI/Documentation/en-US/csm_rest_api.html).
-The Cherwell plugin is used to administrate incidents in Cherwell.
+The Cherwell plugin is used to administrate incidents in Cherwell and leverages the [Cherwell API](https://cherwellsupport.com/CherwellAPI/Documentation/en-US/csm_rest_api.html).

 # Key Features